huncholane/kickstart/2_sorting_algorithms_class/leetcode/349_intersection_of_two_arrays/README.md

 - Unique
 - Any order

-## Solution
+## Solution 1

-- Presort to make faster.
+- Presort to make merge faster.
 - Use set and convert to list since order does not matter.